Alberto Lysy

-Alberto Lysy (February 11, 1935 – December 30, 2009) was a prestigious Argentine violinist and conductor of Ukrainian ancestry.
+Alberto Lysy (February 11, 1935 – December 30, 2009) was an Argentine violinist and conductor of Ukrainian ancestry.

 The violin gifted to him was a very old Stradivarius.
 Among his friends were Charlie Chaplin and family whose Swiss home M. Lysy visited for extended stays.

 Early life

 Alberto Lysy was born in Buenos Aires to Ukrainian immigrants in 1935.
 At age five, his father introduced him to the violin.
 Lysy left school at age 13 to devote more time to the instrument, and was subsequently trained by violinist Ljerko Spiller.
 Lysy traveled to London in 1952, where he enrolled in the Silver School; soon destitute, however, he made ends meet by playing under a bridge near the Royal National Theatre.
 Following a performance for UNESCO in Paris, he returned to Argentina in 1953, though a second opportunity in 1955 took him again to Europe, where he became the first South American artist to obtain a prize at the Queen Elisabeth International Music Competition, held that year in Brussels.
 Following the awards ceremony, the Queen Consort Princess Lilian, gave Lysy a vintage violin, and later invited him to the Royal Palace of Brussels for a series of duets.